ionic-team/capacitor-site/pages/docs/v3/cordova/migration-strategy.md

 ## Migration Process Overview

+### Utilize the Ionic VS Code Extension

+The [Ionic VS Code Extension](https://marketplace.visualstudio.com/items?itemName=ionic.ionic) provides tools to help assist your migration from Cordova to Capacitor by installing Capacitor's dependencies, replacing equivalent plugins, and more.
+It is a helpful tool that will automate much of the process of moving to Capacitor.

 ### Audit Then Migrate Existing Cordova Plugins

 Begin by auditing your existing Cordova plugins.
 It's possible that you may be able to remove ones that are no longer needed.